sr39/gizmo-debug/scripts/gizmo_documentation.md

 **RT\_XRAY**: Follow RT for X-ray bands.
 Value determines which bands: 1=soft (0.5-2 keV), 2=hard (>2 keV), 3=soft+hard.
 If the standard COOLING modules are turned on, this will directly enter the cooling module calculations for Compton heating.

 **RT\_LYMAN\_WERNER**: Follow RT for Lyman-Werner band (H2-dissociating) flux.
 Sources and opacities are implemented, but self-consistent chemistry linking this to the H2 fraction is not yet fully-developed.
-Partial implementation in standard cooling; this physics can easily be linked to the GRACKLE cooling libraries as well.
+Partial implementation in standard cooling; this physics can easily be linked to the Grackle cooling libraries as well.

 **RT\_PHOTOELECTRIC**: Follow RT for a photo-electric heating band (far-UV from 8-13.6eV).
 If the standard COOLING modules are turned on, this will directly enter the cooling module calculations for the photo-electric heating rate (using the local dust properties and photo-electric band photon densities).